FormidableLabs/serverless-jetpack/README.md

 * `base` (`string`): The base directory (relative to `servicePath` / CWD) at which dependencies may be discovered by Jetpack.
 This is useful in some bespoke monorepo scenarios where dependencies may be hoisted/flattened to a root `node_modules` directory that is the parent of the directory `serverless` is run from. (default: Serverless' `servicePath` / CWD).
     * _WARNING_: If you don't **know** that you need this option, you probably don't want to set it.
 Setting the base dependency root outside of Serverless' `servicePath` / current working directory (e.g., `..`) may have some unintended side effects.
 Most notably, any discovered `node_modules` dependencies will be flattened into the zip at the same level as `servicePath` / CWD.
 E.g., if dependencies were included by Jetpack at `node_modules/foo` and then `../node_modules/foo` they would be collapsed in the resulting zip file package.
+    * **Layers**: Layers are a bit of an odddity with built-in Serverless Framework packaging in that the current working directory is `layer.NAME.path` (and not `servicePath` like usual), yet things like `include|exclude` apply relatively to the layer `path`, not the `servicePath`.
+Jetpack has a similar choice and applies `base` applies to the root `servicePath` for everything (layers, functions, and service packaging), which seems to be the best approach given that monorepo consumers may well lay out projects like `functions/*` and `layers/*` and need dependency inference to get all the way to the root irrespective of a child layer `path`.
 * `roots` (`Array<string>`): A list of paths (relative to `servicePath` / CWD) at which there may additionally declared and/or installed `node_modules`. (default: [Serverless' `servicePath` / CWD]).
     * Setting a value here replaces the default `[servicePath]` with the new array, so if you want to additionally keep the `servicePath` in the roots array, set as: `[".", ADDITION_01, ADDITION_02, ...]`.
     * This typically occurs in a monorepo project, wherein dependencies may be located in e.g. `packages/{NAME}/node_modules` and/or hoisted to the `node_modules` at the project base.
 It is important to specify these additional dependency roots so that Jetpack can (1) find and include the right dependencies and (2) hone down these directories to just production dependencies when packaging.
 Otherwise, you risk having a slow `serverless package` execution and/or end up with additional/missing dependencies in your final application zip bundle.